Tom Haws Interesting Random Discoveries

 3. Clean teeth before each night's fast with at least 2 minutes of sonic brushing (no toothpaste, but occasional germicide like Listerine or hydrogen peroxide)

-4. Clean/irrigate after brushing with more than one tank full of water (plus occasional Listerine or bleach) in the Waterpik on 2 to 3 power.
+4. Clean/irrigate (classic jet or pocket tip) after brushing (plus occasional Listerine or bleach) in the Waterpik on 2 to 3 power.

 5. Rinse with germicide (Listerine or hydrogen peroxide) usually after irrigating.
 (2013 update: Note that Listerine is very helpful, but there are probably cheaper and better things to use on your teeth.
 See comments below.)